thehui87/Learning-Godot/class_convexpolygonshape.md

   * [Vector3Array](class_vector3array)  **[`get_points`](#get_points)**  **(** **)** const

 ###  Description
-Convex polygon shape resource, which can be set into a [[physicsbody|PhysicsBody]] or area.
+Convex polygon shape resource, which can be set into a [PhysicsBody](class_physicsbody) or area.

 ###  Member Function Description